kfirdm/architecture/README.md

   * `JournalStorage` - Holds incremental long-term storage used to generate the state (all past closed blocks).
   * `TimeSync` - Synchronizes clocks, required to run on every machine that runs       *TransactionPool* or *Consensus*.

+## Libraries

+  * `Crypto` - Contains implementations of low-level crypto routines in native (C) with non-native fallbacks.
+  * `Client` - Client SDK for apps to connect end-users to the network through the *PublicApi* backend service.

 ## Architecture Diagram

 <table class="arch-table" style="width:100%">